BZ List Services

 tone, like you were giving a talk to your peers.
 Passive voice or

 academic style should be avoided.
 Guest Views do not include illustrations,

 tables, graphics or footnotes.
 We do not like bulleted or numbered

-When the essay is complete, send it to Alan via
+When the essay is complete, send it to David via

 e-mail.
 Be sure to include a publication-quality digital photograph